 Sheepadoodle vs Goldendoodle: Cost

 Doodles like the Sheepadoodle and Goldendoodle are extremely in-demand.
 Therefore, you can expect to pay quite a hefty amount for these puppies.
 In the US, the average price for a Doodle puppy starts from $1500, and can go upwards to $5000 in some cases.
 It’s also not uncommon for some breeders to charge more for smaller Mini and Toy Doodles.
+Check out our guides on Sheepadoodle puppy prices and Goldendoodle adoption prices for more detailed price breakdowns.

 Understandably, you have to carefully budget for a Doodle puppy.
 These pups do not come cheap!
 But, under no circumstances should you make it your goal to find a puppy for a much cheaper price.
 That’s exactly what Doodle scammers and puppy mills are betting on – to attract unknowing customers with their extremely low prices.
 Unfortunately, their puppies often come with serious health issues, which can often lead to an untimely death.